bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 https://www.dropbox.com/s/wwesnz5cmc9hlcy/seagate-cxxxxxxxxxxx.tar.gz
 BERTO

-There are three sets of instructions included in this project.
+There are two sets of instructions included in this project.

 ### INSTRUCTIONS_CROSS_COMPILE_KERNEL.md
 Cross compile the new v5.x Linux kernel for Seagate Central from scratch.